isomerpages/moe-kranjisec/_learning/Mathematics.md

 ### Key Programmes

 The Mathematics department engages students in the learning of mathematics using real-world applications of mathematics in lessons.
 We enrich students’ learning experiences by providing various enrichment activities such as Mathematics Trail and **STEM** (**S**cience, **T**echnology, **E**ngineering, **M**athematics) Week.
-In addition, we provide opportunities for students to hone their mathematical problem-solving skills in various competitions such as the Singapore Mathematics Olympiad and Australian Mathematics Competition.
+In addition, we provide opportunities for students to hone their mathematical problem-solving skills in various competitions such as the Singapore Mathematical Olympiad and Australian Mathematics Competition.

 <img src="/images/2023/Mathematics/2023%20photo%201%20ict%20lesson.jpeg" style="width:80%">
 <center>ICT - Infused Learning</center>